 Cost R1000 per night (sleeps up to 4 people)

 Address near Saggy Stone, Amandalia Farm, Agtervinkrivier, Robertson

 What The rustic charm of a 19th-century homestead, warm hospitality, and the peace and quiet of country living… it doesn’t get better than this.
 On a rainy winter afternoon, snuggle up around one of the two fireplaces, with an old classic from the heaving bookshelves.
 The house is surrounded by lush gardens, decorated with a collection of unique South African art pieces and sculptures.

 Facilities There are three en-suite bedrooms: Mountain View Suite (with a balcony, living room with a fireplace, and a library); Art Room (decorated with contemporary South African art); and Garden View (the owner’s personal favourite, for the views of the garden and swimming pool).
 Each room has a double bed and a private bathroom, and all are equipped with DStv and wireless internet.

 Activities Wander around the estate and enjoy the splendid mountain views, relax by the pool, or curl up with a good book.
-There are mountain-biking and hiking trails in the surrounding area (including the four-day trail – a four-day slackpacking adventure), and several renowned wine estates nearby.
+There are mountain-biking and hiking trails in the surrounding area, and several renowned wine estates nearby.
 The charming village of Houw Hoek is within walking distance, where a visit to the Houw Hoek Farm Stall (for delicious homemade pies) is obligatory.